-- Assignment are central to the success and development of students at Space Studio West London.
+- Assignments are central to the success and development of students at Space Studio West London.
 Applied transdisciplinary learning is about students designing, planning and carrying out an extended assignment that produces a publicly exhibited output such as a product, publication, or exhibition.
-Each assignment addresses a key question or hypothesis for students to investigate, they will also be expected to originate a product and exhibit their findings.
+Each assignment addresses a key question or hypothesis for students to investigate.

-- Research/additional support sessions: Students will do assignments and supplement their other learning as well as being exposed to specific research and literacy related sessions.
+- Research/additional support sessions: Students will complete assignments and supplement their learning as well as being exposed to specific research and literacy related sessions.
 If students require specific learning support it will take place during this session.

 - Work Placement.
 All Key Stage 5 students experience The EES (Engineering Education Scheme) through the EDT (Engineering Development Trust)

 - Qualifications: The fundamental aim of the Space Studio West London is to develop high level, relevant skills and knowledge.
 An essential part of this aim is to ensure a solid grounding in English, Maths and the Sciences.

 - Technology Enhanced Learning.
 Space Studio West London is committed to delivering teaching and learning through technology.
 The challenge will be ensuring that the technology is used to provide 21st century learning and not, as is so often the case, acting as a substitute for teaching based on 20th century needs.
 Technology will be used to communicate and present, gather and process information, and record activities and progress creating ePortfolios developed and maintained by students themselves.
 Sophisticated digital learning systems will be developed exploiting digital gaming technology where appropriate.

 At Space Studio West London, we believe that a well-though-out curriculum which meets the needs of pupils should lead to high-level results for pupils which reflect what they have learned.
 The impact of the curriculum is evaluated through the following measures: